5coho/Stock-Predictor/src/README_instructions.txt

 For convenience we have included an executable.
 To run the executable file, navigate to our projects src file folder and double click on Stock Predictor.exe.
 Our projects GUI should then appear.
-NOTE: This executable is a shortcut.
+NOTE: This executable, for some reason, takes a little time to load.

 -Predicting The Next Day Stock Price